 The Black Krim Tomato is an open pollinated indeterminate beefsteak tomato naturalized between Russia and the Ukraine and grows medium large globed shaped fruits.

 Cherry and grape tomatoes come in a pretty wide range these days.
-From the classically small Supersweet 100 on long delicate stems with 20+ tomatoes to the new and exotic Brad’s Atomic Grape, a striped grape tomato that can turn a purple color due to the presence of anthoniacin.
+From the classically small Supersweet 100, or Chadwick’s Cherry on long delicate stems with 20+ tomatoes to the new and exotic Brad’s Atomic Grape, a striped grape tomato that can turn a purple color due to the presence of anthoniacin.
 There is also the ever flavorful Yellow Pear Tomato which, as its name suggests grows in the shape of a pear and is a cheery yellow color.

 Cherry and grape tomatoes are great for snacking, adding to meals raw or cooked, or even cooked into sauces (although that can be a little labor-intensive).
 These are a great addition to the garden for new gardeners and children.
 The ever-bearing nature of these plants can really hook people into the rewards of gardening.
 Cherry tomatoes themselves are often sweeter than other tomatoes; almost like a burst of sugar when you bite into them.
 They’re the candy of the tomato world.

 In recent years, novel tomatoes have become all the rage.
 Grown for their colors, their stripes, their ribbing, or even the tiny size of the tomato plant, these plants show a great range in diversity that keeps wowing us year after year.
 Many of these tomatoes are probably not what you’ll grow for your canning or salads, but simply to bring joy and interest into the garden.
 While it’s always great to experiment with new tomatoes, don’t forget to add both something novel and a tried and true tomato to your garden for optimal harvests.

 The Orange Accordion Tomato is a stunningly large and ribbed orange meaty tomato that looks much like an accordion.